 The Minister may, at any time during the term of a permit to explore, by notice in writing direct that the holder of such permit shall conduct further operations, to be specified in the notice, in connection with or as part of the survey operations to be conducted by such holder in accordance with this Act.

-[Section 39 amended by No. 12 of 1951 s.
+[Section 39 amended: No. 12 of 1951 s.
 5.]

 [40.
-Repealed by No. 8 of 1940 s.
+Repealed: No. 8 of 1940 s.
 2.]

 41. Permit to explore may be cancelled